-In August, the Fund rose by 0.43%, outperforming the Benchmark by 72 basis points (bps) which was mainly due to the fund's overweight in Industrials, Information Technology and Real Estate as well as its underweight in Communication Services, Plantation and Energy.
-Year to date (YTD-FY)1, the Fund stood at 4.49%, outperforming the benchmark by 258 bps.
-Malaysia's PMI reading for July was 47.8pts, a slight improvement versus June.
-According to S&P Global, the Malaysian manufacturing sector continued to indicate sustained weakness in operating conditions in July.
+In July, the Fund rose by 5.37%, outperforming the Benchmark by 21 basis points (bps) which was mainly due to the fund's overweight in Health Care, Information Technology and Utilities as well as its underweight in Communication Services, Consumer Staples and Energy.
+Year to date (YTD-FY)1, the Fund stood at 4.04%, outperforming the benchmark by 184 bps.
+Malaysia's PMI reading for July was 47.80 pts, a slight improvement versus June.
+According to S&P Global, The Malaysian manufacturing sector continued to indicate sustained weakness in operating conditions in July.
 New order intakes moderated to the greatest extent for six months, while production levels continued to be scaled back, indicating that the sector still has some way to go before demand recovers fully.
 Input price inflation accelerated for the fourth month in a row to reach the highest since February, while firms looked to reduce workforce to manage costs.
 Manufacturers remained hopeful that demand conditions would normalize, albeit sentiment has weakened further.
-Malaysia's economy expanded 5.60% year-on-year (y-o-y) in 1Q23 but expected to moderate to 3.60% year-on-year (y-o-y) in 2Q23 according to economists polled by Bloomberg.
+Malaysia's economy expanded 5.60% YoY in 1Q23 but expected to moderate to 3.60% YoY in 2Q23 according to economists polled by Bloomberg.
 BNM maintains Malaysia's GDP growth of 4.00% - 5.00% in 2023.
 BNM kept OPR unchanged at 3.00% despite mounting pressures to intervene given the Ringgit weakness but may pause for the rest of the year.
-Inflation eased further with June's CPI reading at 2.40% vs. 2.80% in May, now undershooting BNM's target of 2.80% - 3.80% for 2023.
-Malaysia's equity market valuation remains compressed with forward PE of 13.4x which is still around -2SD below the historical mean.
-This is based on consensus earnings growth of 9.00% for 2023 and 8.00% for 2024.
-More clarity on the new Government's policy posture, in our view, should reduce the current extreme risk premiums applied to the market (yield gap of~400 bps).
+Inflation eased further with June's CPI reading at 2.40% vs 2.80% in May, now undershooting BNM's target of 2.80% - 3.80% for 2023.
+Malaysia's equity market valuation remains compressed with forward PE of 13.4x which is still around -2 SD below the historical mean.
+More clarity on the new Government's policy posture, in our view, should reduce the current extreme risk premiums applied to the market (yield gap of 400 bps).
 We are also hopeful that the newly launched National Energy Transition Roadmap (NETR) by the government would revitalize domestic investment and buoy consumption.
-Market sentiment continued to improve on the back of reversal of foreign outflows and further inflows from the Local Institutions.
-We remain positive on the market.
+Market sentiment has improved on the back of the recent weakening United States Dollar (USD) and reversal of foreign outflows.
+Furthermore, from headwind to tailwind, political uncertainty shall subside after the conclusion of the 6 states election on 12 August, hence, we have turned incrementally positive on the market.
 We remain constructive on sectors that stand to gain from the NETR, including Utilities, Construction, and Property.
 Additionally, we remain optimistic on selective Technology due to the ongoing structural growth trends in the sector.
-Key risks are the derailment of Malaysia's macroeconomic recovery and corporate earnings growth due to the larger-than-expected impact of rising inflation, slower global economic growth, and heightened geopolitical risks2.
+Key risks are the derailment of Malaysia's macroeconomic recovery and corporate earnings growth due to the larger-thanexpected impact of rising inflation, slower global economic growth, and heightened geopolitical risks2.

 Note: 1) YTD-FY reflects the period beginning 1 April 2023; 2) Commentary is based on target fund performance.
-Target fund' is referring to the underlying collective investment schemes.
+'Target fund' is referring to the underlying collective investment schemes.